monzanifabio/PKGenerator_Checker/README.md

 1. Navigate to the directory: `cd pkgen-checker`
 1. Run it! `python pkgen.py`

+# Using requirements.txt

+If you don't want to setup all the dependencies manually you can always run `pip install -r requirements.txt`

 # Troubleshooting

 If launching the script returns an error regarding some missing dependencies you might want to use `pip install --upgrade <dependencyName>` to fix those.